• Home

 Policy Statement:

-1. Notification of Layoff Request To Dean or Vice Provost and to Human Resource Management (HRM).
+1. Notification of Layoff Request To Dean or Vice Provost and to Human Resources (HR).

 The designated unit (department/center)will submit a notification of layoff request to its Dean or Vice Provost.
-Once approved, the request must be forwarded to HRM.
+Once approved, the request must be forwarded to HR.

 The notification letter to the Dean or Vice Provost should contain a statement regarding the reason for the proposed layoff, position(s) that will be affected, anticipated date of action, location of the position(s) and an organizational chart for the area.
 Requests should be submitted well in advance of the action; however preferably, no later than 45 calendar days prior to the anticipated layoff date.

-Once HRM has reviewed the layoff request, a representative will coordinate with the department to discuss the proposed layoff recommendation notice and encourage verbal communication to the employee at this time.
-An official layoff notice letter to the employee will be generated by HRM.
+Once HR has reviewed the layoff request, a representative will coordinate with the department to discuss the proposed layoff recommendation notice and encourage verbal communication to the employee at this time.
+An official layoff notice letter to the employee will be generated by HR.

 2. Determining Placement or Employee’s Layoff Option

-HRM will determine placement options in the event of layoff.
-If there is an open (vacant) position that meets the criteria as outlined below, HRM as the appointing authority may place the employee in the vacant position.
+HR will determine placement options in the event of layoff.
+If there is an open (vacant) position that meets the criteria as outlined below, HR as the appointing authority may place the employee in the vacant position.
 If a vacant position is not available, any regular employee who has been given a notice of layoff, may exercise “bumping rights” as described below.

 Determining the layoff area:

 • Layoff activity is limited to the campus location and/or designated unit where the layoff is to occur.
-This determination will be made by HRM.
+This determination will be made by HR.

 • As described in the following sections, regular employees may only “bump” employees as designated by the appointing authority.